Team

 B.S., Cornell University, 2013

 Dr. Qin (Maggie) Qi joined MIT’s department of chemical engineering as the James R. Mares ’24 Career Development Chair Assistant Professor in Chemical Engineering in January 2022.
 Her research applies fundamental principles of complex fluids and soft matter to develop precision medicine for human health.
 She obtained her bachelor’s degree in chemical engineering and operations research at Cornell University in 2013.
 She received her Ph.D. in chemical engineering with Prof. Eric Shaqfeh at Stanford University in 2018, where she developed a diagnostic model of platelet adhesion and bleeding based on a microhydrodynamic theory of cellular suspensions.
 She conducted postdoctoral research with Prof. Samir Mitragotri in the Wyss Institute of Biologically Inspired Engineering and the School of Engineering and Applied Sciences at Harvard University.
 There she explored the use of macromolecular transport mechanisms for drug delivery and tool development, including transdermal delivery enhanced by ionic liquids and subcutaneous injection tested by an organ-on-a-chip approach.
-She was a member of the inaugural class of MIT Rising Stars in Chemical Engineering.
+She is a recipient of the NSF CAREER award, a member of the inaugural class of MIT Rising Stars in Chemical Engineering and a mentor for the Texas A&M Science Influencers program.

 Curriculum Vitae | Chemical Engineering Faculty Profile